microsoft/sqlworkshops/sql2019workshop/sql2019wks/06_Linux_and_Containers.md

 >**NOTE:** This full activity is currently not supported on MacOS due to problems using volumes.
 See this GitHub issue for more details https://github.com/Microsoft/mssql-docker/issues/12.
 It is possible to modify this activity to not use volumes on MacOS to still see aspects of running SQL Server containers.*

 The steps documented here will use the Powershell subfolder and Docker Desktop for Windows.
 Docker Desktop for Windows on Windows 10 uses a Virtual Machine running Linux called DockerDesktopVM.
 Windows 10 insider builds have an update to the Windows Subsystem for Linux called **wsl2**. wsl2 does not require a full virtual machine to run Linux programs on Windows.
 Docker for Desktop has a Preview version that takes advantage of wsl2.
-This Activity does not currently use wsl2 as it and Docker for Desktop are not mainstream builds at this time.
+This Activity does not currently use wsl2 it is not in mainstream Windows 10 builds at this time.
 Once these become more mainstream this workshop will be changed to use wsl2.

 **NOTE:** You may need to run the following command on your computer to execute Powershell scripts: